LGBTQ culture in London: 21st century

+The popstar George Michael commented in 2004 that he began cruising for gay sex in London when he was 16 in 1979 and he further commented that, "When I made the 'Outside' video I knew I was helping a whole generation of 15-year-olds who are cruising and dying of shame about it.
+I felt that lightening the stigma around cruising was the most immediately beneficial thing I could do.
+I know for a fact that when I was 16, 17, when I started cruising, that watching the 'Outside' video would have taken some of the weight off my shoulders."
+Michael further went on to comment that cruising for gay sex was something that he had done throughout his life, "...that’s the wonderful thing about cruising.
+The vast majority of men were either married or in the closet.
+So you have a mutual secret and that’s pretty water tight...If you’re a suburban cruiser like my good self and you like guys that are really straight-acting, then most of the people you pick up...are not going to tell your secret because they’ve got one themselves.
+I mean, fuck, it worked for years.
+Interviewer: Was there a moment when people would double-take and realise it was you?
+Michael: I think probably most of them did.
+Sometimes we’d talk about it afterwards and have a laugh..."

-In 2015, London's LGBT Pride Parade attracted over one million people for the first time.
+In 2015, London's LGBTQ Pride Parade attracted over one million people for the first time.

 Since 2019, London also hosts an annual trans+ pride march.
 Having attracted 1,500 protesters in the first year, its attendance grew to more than 20,000 protesters by 2023.
 The city is also the home of the annual UK Black Pride celebrations.

 Institutions

 The UK's first gay and lesbian bookshop, Gay's the Word, is located in Bloomsbury.
 Due to its lasting legacy of activism and community-building, Historic England has deemed it a site of LGBTQ pilgrimage.
 Another LGBTQ bookshop, The Common Press, opened its doors in 2021 in Shoreditch.
 London is therefore home to a third of England's LGBTQ bookshops.

 The Bishopsgate Institute boasts one of the largest LGBTQ archives in the UK, including archives from Stonewall, Switchboard, as well as the Lesbian and Gay Newsmedia Archive (LAGNA), which includes over 300,000 press cuttings from the straight press from the 1980s onwards.
 In addition to this, the Bishopsgate Institute also hosts the Museum of Transology, a community archive focusing on transgender, nonbinary and intersex people.
 It is the world's largest collection of material culture of its kind.

 The WayOut Club is London's longest running club night for transgender women.

 Since the closure of Above the Stag Theatre, the King's Head Theatre is the UK's only LGBTQ-centric theatre.